Every year 6 Isle of Wight child on the water with UKSA

 IOW Pupils sail the high seas thanks to Red Funnel

 In December 2014, Isle of Wight-based youth charity UKSA was unveiled as the official charity of car ferry specialists, Red Funnel.
-Today, UKSA and Red Funnel have launched their Year 6 sailing programme.
+Today, UKSA and Red Funnel have launched their Year 6 sailing programme – Test the Water.
 Through the partnership, Red Funnel has set out to raise awareness and funding for UKSA’s invaluable work with young people on the Isle of Wight.

 Every IOW primary school child in year 6 offered a free 1/2 day sailing at UKSA